|Funds List||Performance||Commentary and Insights||Forms||Prospectus||Resource Center|

 Tax-exempt (exempt-interest) Dividends

 Dividends paid by a tax-exempt fund from its net tax-exempt income (interest income on tax-exempt investments such as municipal securities less fund expenses).
-The federal government and many states do not impose income tax on tax-exempt dividends.
+The federal government and many states generally do not impose income tax on tax-exempt dividends.

 A mutual fund that invests in municipal securities and distributes tax-exempt dividends which are dividends that are generally not subject to income tax.
 Short-term or long-term capital gain distributions paid by these funds are not exempt from income taxes however, and shares of these funds, just as fund shares in taxable accounts, may be subject to some states that impose an intangible tax.